seung-lab/chunkflow/README.md

 - Visualization using [neuroglancer](https://github.com/google/neuroglancer).
 - Evaluation of segmentation using rand index and variation of information.

-## Terminology
-- patch: ndarray as input to ConvNet.
-Normally it is pretty small due to the limited memory capacity of GPU.
-- chunk: ndarray with global offset and arbitrary shape.
-- block: the array with a shape and global offset aligned with storage backend.
-The block could be saved directly to storage backend.
-The alignment with storage files ensures that there is no writting conflict when saved parallelly.

 # Citation
-If you used this tool and is writing a paper, please cite this paper:
+If you used this tool and is writing a paper, please cite this [paper](https://arxiv.org/abs/1904.10489):
 ```bibtex
 @article{wu2019chunkflow,
   title={Chunkflow: Distributed Hybrid Cloud Processing of Large 3D Images by Convolutional Nets},